Timely Tips – September 2021

 One Location feeding.

-If one hay feeding site is used, choose that site wisely.
-It should be 300’ or more from drainage ways and other water areas, away from sinks, ditches, and be on a slope of 5% or less.
+If one hay-feeding site is used, choose that site wisely.
+It should be 300’ or more from drainage ways and other water areas, away from sinks and ditches, and be on a slope of 5% or less.
 If feeding is done near sensitive areas, it’s potentially an environmental disaster and a contributor to poor water quality and disease.
-If animals spend their days in mud their energy needs are increased as much as 2x.
+If animals spend their days in mud, their energy needs are increased as much as 2x.

 These areas need to be sown in something like bermudagrass or tall fescue to reduce weeds and take advantage of nutrients.